 DIEHARD: When reduced below 50% of his maximum hit points the berserker is able to regain 1 hit point every round.

-At 14th level, the berserker regains 2 hit points per round when reduced below 50% of his maximum hit points.
+At 14th level, the berserker regains 2 hit points every round.

-At 17th level, the berserker regains 3 hit points per round when reduced below 50% of his maximum hit points.
+At 17th level, the berserker regains 3 hit points every round.

 POWER ATTACK: For 2 rounds, the berserker throws tremendous power into each strike.
 Any opponent hit by one of these attacks must save vs. death at a -4 penalty or be stunned for 2 rounds.

 - Berserker's Rage is the least changed of the two rages, but it now performs as a mix of vanilla's Rage (+2 bonus to hit/dmg/AC, mind shield and various immunities) and PnP Frenzied Berserker's one.
-Unlike the Barbarian this kit will still have immunity to mind affecting effects (though only while frenzied), but I've removed the convenient and out-of-place immunities to level drain, maze and imprisonment.
+Unlike the Barbarian this kit will still have immunity to mind affecting effects, but I've removed the convenient and out-of-place immunities to level drain, maze and imprisonment.

 - Frenzy is the most player-friendly implementation I could imagine of the infamous Frenzied Berserker feature.

-- Intimidating Rage is a pre-requisite feat to get the Berserker PrC in PnP, and it is indeed a very appropriate feature for this savage and fearsome warrior, isn't it?
+- Intimidating Rage is a pre-requisite feat to get the Berserker PrC in PnP, and it is indeed a very appropriate feature for this savage and fearsome warrior imo.

 - my take on PnP Diehard is an alternative solution to Barbarian resistance to damage.
-I've used it because I think it fits the concept and I like variety, but considering the Berserker should have actually been a Barbarian kit imo, I could as well give him damage resistance if feedback on Berserker's regeneration will be negative.
+I've used it because I think it fits the concept and I like variety, but considering the Berserker should have been a Barbarian kit in the first place, I could as well give him damage resistance if feedback on Berserker's regeneration will be negative.

 "Kensai is the original Kara-Turian name of what most people in Faerun would call, a Weapon Master.
 These fighters are trained in an ancient school of martial fighting which uses an esoteric force known as ki to increase the lethality in combat.
 A Weapon Master's goal is to unite his weapon with his body, and be able to use it without conscious effort as naturally as he would use any other limb.
 For such a fighter, the perfection of ki is found in the complete mastery of body, mind, weapon, and will.